axibase/atsd/rule-engine/README.md

 ![](./images/rule-windows.png)

 Windows are updated when the commands `enter` or `exit` the windows.
-Scheduled rules that are checked at a regular interval, regardless of incoming data, can be constructed using the built-in [`timer`](scheduled-rules.md) metrics.
+Scheduled rules that are checked at a regular interval, regardless of commands, can be constructed using the built-in [`timer`](scheduled-rules.md) metrics.

 ## Actions

-Actions are triggered on window status changes, for example upon window `OPEN` status or every N-th `REPEAT` status occurrence.
+Actions are triggered on window status changes, for example when the window becomes `OPEN` or on every N-th `REPEAT` occurrence.

 Supported response actions: